RafqaHaddad1/DesignPatterns/README.md

 ### A. Adapter

 ---------------------------------------
-Certainly!

 The **Adapter pattern** is a structural design pattern that allows two incompatible interfaces to collaborate.
 Here are the key points:

  **Purpose and Benefits**:
    - **Bridge Incompatible Interfaces**: The Adapter pattern acts as a bridge between existing classes with different interfaces.